Written by Stannah

 Replacing the Batteries

 Stairlift batteries last between 1 and 5 years, depending on usage and how often the stairlift is left off charge.
-When it’s time to get them replaced, a professional technician (ideally a representative from the manufacturer or an authorized dealer) can service your batteries for you.
-Unfortunately, this isn’t something that you can do on your own, as these industrial batteries are stored within the stairlift’s carriage and require technical training to install.
-However, stairlift batteries are usually covered under an initial warranty or extended service plan.
+When it’s time to get them replaced, a professional technician can service your batteries for you.

 Types of Stairlifts

 Straight stairlifts are the most common type of stairlifts, as they’re designed for simple, straight-run staircases.
-Usually, these are between 12 and 16 steps, but every house is different and a straight stairlift can be installed on a staircase that’s up to 12 meters (39 feet) long!
-Thankfully, most staircases are much shorter than that and straight rails can be cut down to the precise length you need, making straight stairlifts are also the most adaptable and reusable type of stairlift.
+Usually, staircases have between 12 and 16 steps, but every house is different and a straight stairlift can be installed on a staircase that’s up to 12 metres long.

 Stairs that turn are a more complicated proposition than straight-runs.
 Fortunately, curved stairlifts can handle the bends and turns of almost any staircase.
 Typically, there are two sorts of curved stairlift: custom-made “bespoke” models and modular stairlifts.